gtmetrix/gtmetrix-for-wordpress/readme.txt

 The Async JavaScript plugin is not written by or affiliated with GTmetrix.
 It does use our API to generate GTmetrix reports however.

-If you're running into issues with this plugin, please reach out for support on their forum: https://wordpress.org/support/plugin/async-javascript/
+If you're running into issues with this plugin, please reach out for support on their [forum](https://wordpress.org/support/plugin/async-javascript/).

 == Screenshots ==